 The spoken word is powerful.
 It’s how we’re immersed in communication.
 As an only child who lived with my parents and my grandmother, everyone had their sections of the newspaper as well as their favorite magazines to read, and I had my books with records when my elders needed to read about what was going on in the world.

 Dare I say that doesn’t happen anymore.

 When a six-year-old uses language that would make even the foulest-mouthed adult blush, one wonders where the child learned to talk like that.
 Today, there are five places – television, music, the Internet, their parents or guardians, and their friends.
 The interesting thing is that all those influences, except for the Internet, were around 50+ years ago.
 Perhaps today it’s the lack of parental involvement, and the propensity to allow television, music and the Internet to entertain the child.
-Unfortunately, it’s not simply “mindless” entertainment.
+Unfortunately, it’s not simply “mindless” entertainment as many claim.
 Everything a child experiences from birth to age 6 is a learning experience, and affects the formation of the mind.
 There are no such things as “time wasters” for that age group.